Idrissa Gueye

 Starting his career at Diambars in his native Senegal, Gueye joined French club Lille's reserve side in 2008.
 He would go on to play for the side's first team from 2010 to 2015, winning a Ligue 1 and Coupe de France double in 2011, before moving to England with Aston Villa.
 A year later, he signed for fellow Premier League club Everton.
 In 2019, Gueye returned to France by signing for the reigning Ligue 1 champions, Paris Saint-Germain (PSG).
-He reached the 2020 UEFA Champions League Final with the club, but did not play in the match in which PSG lost.
+He reached the 2020 UEFA Champions League final with the club, but did not play in the match in which PSG lost.
+In 2022, he returned to Everton.